wp-plugins/csv-2-post/readme.txt

 <strong>[Feature instructions](http://www.csv2post.com/category/plugin-features "Feature instructions")</strong>

 <strong>Features List:</strong>
-* Create posts or pages or a custom type
+* Create posts or pages or a custom type with full custom fields
+* Tag support - ability use existing tags or generate from your content
+* Apply up to 3 levels of categories
 * tool for selecting which parts of a post to update (paid edition)
 * has growing phpdoc and other developer support
 * support for featured images